jcolag/entropy-arbitrage/2025-06-26-gambit-part-2.md

  > **KORAL**: Koral.

-You'd need something of a specific set of interests to recognize Koral after all these years of history fading into the distance, but if you do, it might have something to do with NBA star ["Big Game James" Worthy](https://en.wikipedia.org/wiki/James_Worthy), then recently retired from the LA Lakers, playing him.
+You'd need something of a specific set of interests to recognize Koral after all these years of history fading into the distance, but if you do, it might have something to do with NBA star {% wiki James_Worthy|"Big Game James" Worthy|en %}, then recently retired from the LA Lakers, playing him.
 They don't play it up, but you'll notice when he shows up on the *Enterprise* that he towers over everything, including the doorways.

  > **DATA**: However, if Koral wishes to contest our actions he can file a protest with the Judge Advocate General's office.
 Bring the shuttle aboard.
 Then you and Doctor Crusher can begin the inspection.